How to Cut a Puppy’s Nails

 Scissor-style trimmers are good for puppies and toy breeds, while guillotine-style trimmers are suited to small- to medium-size dogs.
 For large and giant breeds, plier-style trimmers apply more force to cut larger, stronger nails.

 A grinder is another option.
 As the name suggests, this tool evenly grinds the nail down.
-It may be a good choice if your pet is adverse to clippers, but its sound and vibration can scare some dogs.
+It may be a good choice if your pet is averse to clippers, but its sound and vibration can scare some dogs.

 If you use trimmers, don’t forget to replace the blade once it becomes dull.